bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-2.md

     .ToList();
     ```

-    As seen above this is performed using LINQ.
+    As seen above, this is performed using LINQ.

     !!! note ""
         This is not the only solution to "join" collections in MongoDB.
-Although there is no `join` operation there are ways to query data across collections.
-Instead of doing this in MongoDB we do the merging in C# as above.
+Although there is no `join` operation, there are ways to query data across collections.
+Instead of doing this in MongoDB, we do the merging in C# as above.
 This would not be good if the data set was large.
 Also, if there was filtering involved, the code above would be much more complicated.

 1. Use the `Categories` link of the website to test your solution.
 This will list the data provided by your code in a tabular format.
 You can use the `Add new product` functionality from before to create new products.
-This must result in an increase of the number of product in one of the categories.
+This must result in an increase in the number of products in one of the categories.
 (Remember that inserting the product hard-coded a category ID.)

 !!! example "SUBMISSION"
     Create a **screenshot** of the web page listing the categories.
 Save the screenshot as `f2.png` and submit with the other files of the solution.
 The screenshot shall display the **list of categories**.
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.